Now recruiting undergraduate, Masters, and PhD students. Join us!

-We are broadly interested in real-world security and privacy threats in healthcare and consumer technologies.
+We are broadly interested in real-world security and privacy threats in healthcare and consumer technologies (see this video).
 We build systems to measure these threats at scale.
 Our techniques are heavily based on empirical measurements—hence our name, NYU mLab (also short for momoLab).

 Our past research covers two broad areas:

 We were contacted by various government agencies—e.g., FBI, FTC, and New York State Attorney General—to help with the investigations of a number of security and privacy threats related to our research.
 Also, our work was covered in multiple media outlets.
 Examples include: